DarakshanSaara/paymate/README.md

 ---

-🙌 Made With Love
+Crafted with purpose and passion 💡
 By Saara Darakshan
-For HackHazard Hackathon 2025 💙
+As part of HackHazard Hackathon 2025 💙

+---

+📄 License
+This project is licensed under the MIT License — feel free to use and contribute!